AllarVi/ml-course/Homework 1/documentation.md

 Table: Hyperparameters for k-means

 ![Result with own implementation using Euclidean distance](imgs/k_means_own_eucl.png)
+\

+Result with own implementation using Euclidean distance.
 Here green marks represent final position of centroids.

 ![Result with Matlab implementation](imgs/k_means_matlab_eucl.png)
+\

+Result with Matlab's implementation.
 Matlab's implementation produces identical result.

 ![Result with own implementation using Cosine distance](imgs/k_means_own_cos.png)
+\

+Result with own implementation using Cosine distance.
 Euclidean distance seems to best fit the k-means in general, but here Cosine distance is used for comparison.

+\pagebreak

 ### Density based clustering using DBSCAN